Vice-Chancellor and President

 - Australian Government Guidelines on the Recognition of Sex and Gender (Cth)

-- The Athena SWAN (SAGE) project for women in Science Technology Engineering Maths and Medicine (STEMM)
+- Women in Science Technology Engineering Maths and Medicine (STEMM) Program

 - National Health and Medical Research Council (NHMRC); and